sc420/pygame-rl/README.md

 ![screenshot](docs/screenshot.png "Screenshot")

 Reinforcement learning agent controls the agent 1 (shown as the player Steve head), the computer agent controls the agent 2 (shown as the creeper head).
 The agent who has the ball is bordered by a blue square (in this case, the player has the ball shown in the image).

-When the player carries the ball to the rightmost goal field, a reward of 1.0 is given.
+When the player carries the ball to the rightmost goal field, a reward of 1.0 is given; When the computer carries the ball to the leftmost goal field, a reward of -1.0 is given.
 The episode ends when either one of the agent carries the ball to its goal field or the time step reaches 100.
 See the [paper][paper] for the game rules.

 ## Installation